Nyghl/kaderoyunubot/README.md

     &nbsp;&nbsp;&nbsp;&nbsp;made on the [Kader Oyunu](http://kaderoyunu.com) website. <br />

   &nbsp;• Taking your characters made on the [Kader Oyunu](http://kaderoyunu.com) website <br />
-    &nbsp;&nbsp;&nbsp;&nbsp;and show the details of your characters.
+    &nbsp;&nbsp;&nbsp;&nbsp;and showing the details of your characters.
 Like aspects, stunts, skills, stresses, conseqs etc. <br />

   &nbsp;• Creating weekly calendars for games that will be played in that week. <br />